telekom-security/PEBA/README.md

 ## **Misc**:

-It would have taken 42 bottles of Club-Mate to develop PEBA.
+It would have taken at least 42 bottles of Club-Mate to support the development of PEBA.
 However, we ran out of supplies. ;)